CurioNative/AutoWise/README.md

 | Database (Demo)              | Mock JSON / In-memory                 |
 | Charts & Visualization       | Chart.js / Recharts                   |

+This MVP has been developed for demo purposes using the Gemini 3.1 LLM to power the AI/ML and agentic framework.

 ---

 ## 📂 Project Structure